zenhack/tempest/README.md

-Tempest comes with a tool to import some data from a legacy sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-legacy-tool`.
+Tempest comes with a tool to import some data from a legacy sandstorm installation's database; after running `make`, there will be an executable at `_build/sandstorm-import-tool`.
 On a typical sandstorm server you can export the contents of the database via:

 ```
-./_build/sandstorm-legacy-tool --snapshot-dir /desired/path/to/snapshot export
+./_build/sandstorm-import-tool --snapshot-dir /desired/path/to/snapshot export
 ```

-If your sandstorm installation is in a non-standard path or mongoDB is listening on a different port, you may have to supply additional options; see `sandstorm-legacy-tool --help` to see the full list.
+If your sandstorm installation is in a non-standard path or mongoDB is listening on a different port, you may have to supply additional options; see `sandstorm-import-tool --help` to see the full list.

 You can then import the snapshot into tempest via:

 ```
-./_build/sandstorm-legacy-tool --snapshot-dir /path/to/snapshot import
+./_build/sandstorm-import-tool --snapshot-dir /path/to/snapshot import
 ```

 For some development, it can be useful to export & import from legacy